ALive-research/Slicer-Liver/README.md

 - To visualize the test results, open the Python console by going to: View > Python Interactor.

 - The number and the result of the tests will be displayed in the console.
 Should any of the test fail, please don't hesitate to [open an issue](https://github.com/ALive-research/Slicer-Liver/issues/new/choose) or contact us through the [Slicer forum](https://discourse.slicer.org).

+### Contributing

+Slicer-Liver welcomes any and all contributions in the way of new tools/scripts, bug fixes or documentation.
+In the [contributing](CONTRIBUTING.md) page you will find information to help you get started.

 ## Authors